Murder of Ahmet Yıldız

 The murder of Ahmet Yıldız occurred on 15 July 2008 in Üsküdar, Istanbul.
-The anti-LGBT hate crime was committed as an honor killing by his father Yahya Yıldız, in what has been widely referred to as the first known case of an anti-gay honor killing in Turkey.
+The anti-LGBT hate crime was committed as an honour killing by his father Yahya Yıldız, in what has been widely referred to as the first known case of an anti-gay honour killing in Turkey.
 To date, Yahya Yıldız has become a fugitive and has yet to be captured and put on trial.

 Murder

-Marmara University Physics Department student Ahmet Yıldız filed a criminal complaint with the prosecutor about a year before the incident on the grounds that he had received threats from his family.
-On the night of 15 July 2008, Yıldız, who had gone to a cafe, faced the attacker following which he tried to get out of his car and escape.
+Marmara University Physics Department student Ahmet Yıldız filed a criminal complaint with the prosecutor about a year before his murder that he had received threats from his family.
+On the night of 15 July 2008, Yıldız, who had gone to a cafe, faced an attacker following which he tried to get out of his car and escape.
 He was shot three times in the chest and eventually died from his injuries.
 Out of the five bullets that were shot, one injured the AK Parti's nominee for parliament Ümmühan Daraca.
 Commenting after the incident, Yıldız's cousin Ahmet Kaya said, "Yıldız was the only son of an extremely religious and wealthy Kurdish family in Şanlıurfa".
 Lambda Istanbul's human rights lawyer Fırat Söyle, who had previously served as a consultant to Yıldız, said that three months before the murder, Yıldız filed a complaint with the district attorney's office after receiving death threats from his family, but the prosecutor's office refused to initiate an investigation or provide protection to Yıldız.
-Yıldız's murder event had wide repercussions in the local and foreign press.
-British newspaper The Independent also covered the issue and stated that cases of honor killing were not limited to Turkey.
+Yıldız's murder was given wide coverage in the local and foreign press.
+British newspaper The Independent also covered the issue and stated that cases of honour killing were not limited to Turkey.